20 Best CNA Resume Objective Examples (Outlines + Tips)

 Get feedback

-A lot of people would like to get feedback for their resumes before applying for a job they hope to get.
+A lot of people would like to get feedback on their resumes before applying for a job they hope to get.
 Asking a friend or just anyone what your resume is like is not the best option.
 At most, you will be told if there are any spelling or grammatical errors, and that’s not good enough.
-For your CNA resume objective statement, you would need professional insight to get unbiased feedback.
+You would need professional insight to get unbiased feedback.

-Below are a few suggestions of credible sources to get the right feedback for your resume:
+Below are a few suggestions from credible sources to get the right feedback:

-Professional resume writers: One very notable way to get the right feedback not just for your CNA resume objective statement but also for your entire resume would be to employ the expertise of a professional resume writer.
-He is current with the latest trends and understands what employers want to see in a resume.
-A professional resume writer would offer one of the most remarkable reviews for your resume objective statement.
+• Professional resume writers: One very notable way to get the right feedback not just for your objective statement but also for your entire resume would be to employ the expertise of a professional writer.
+He is current with the latest trends and understands what employers want to see.
+A professional writer would offer one of the most remarkable reviews for your resume objective statement.

-Professional nursing forums: A professional nursing forum would be a sure bet for crafting an objective statement for your CNA resume.
-On such platforms, you can be guided by nursing/medical practitioners on what works and what is likely not to.
-They would be of great assistance coming up with insights for good feedback.
+• Professional nursing forums: A professional nursing forum would be a sure bet for crafting an objective statement.
+On such platforms, you can be guided by nursing and medical practitioners on what works and what is likely not to.
+They would be of great assistance in coming up with insights for good feedback.

-College or University career centers: If your university or college has a career center, you can book an appointment with any of the career experts to give your resume feedback.
-They usually offer free resume tips and feedbacks for their students and alumni.
+• College or university career centers: If your university or college has a career center, you can book an appointment with any of the career experts to give your feedback.
+They usually offer free tips and feedback for their students and alumni.

 CNA Resume Objective Template

-Using resume objective statement templates provides you with the structure of what a good objective statement should be like to get noticed by your hiring manager.
+Using templates provides you with the structure of what a good objective statement should be like to get noticed by your hiring manager.

 CNA Resume Objective Examples

-Below are some examples of what a catchy CNA resume objective statement looks like:
+Below are some examples of what a professional CNA resume objective statement looks like:

-Example 2: Committed individual with exceptional ability in providing for patients, good primary care, with less than two years of experience.
-Seeking to obtain a position as a certified nursing assistant in The Hill Hospital to work with more experienced professionals.
+Example 2: Committed individual with exceptional ability to provide for patients, good primary care, with less than two years of experience.
+Seeking to obtain a position as a certified nursing assistant at The Hill Hospital to work with more experienced professionals.

 Example 3: Detail-oriented certified nursing assistant, enthusiastic about helping doctors make records of the health condition of patients through close monitoring in an entry-level position.
-Ultimately to become more experienced in providing special care for aged people.
+Ultimately, to become more experienced in providing special care for elderly people.

-Example 4: Hardworking and compassionate candidate seeking an entry-level certified nursing assistant position in XYZ hospital.
+Example 4: A hardworking and compassionate candidate seeking an entry-level certified nursing assistant position in XYZ hospital.
 Prepared to assist in patient care and grow, especially in geriatric nursing.

-Example 5: Well-trained and service-oriented individual, interested in working in an entry-level position with experienced professionals for providing orthopedic treatment for patients.
-Essentially to become a certified nursing assistant in orthopedic care.
+Example 5: Well-trained and service-oriented individual, interested in working in an entry-level position with experienced professionals to provide orthopedic treatment for patients to become a certified nursing assistant in orthopedic care

-A few examples for an experienced CNA includes:
+A few examples of an experienced CNA include:

 Example 1: Professional and compassionate CAN, well-versed in child care and standard interpersonal skills, looking to employ my skills in pediatrics at the children’s health care center in Osbourne hospital.

-Example 3: Result-oriented certified nursing assistant, seeking a position where I can apply my vast experience for over five years in trauma and emergency care to aid treatment and address concerns of patient’s daily living.
+Example 3: Result-oriented certified nursing assistant, seeking a position where I can apply my vast experience fromc over five years in trauma and emergency care to aid treatment and address concerns of patient’s daily lives.

-Example 4: Performance-oriented Certified Nursing Assistant with passion for attending to emergency care patients with over four years of experience.
-Want to apply my expertise in this field to assist doctors in ABC Hospital.
+Example 4: A performance-oriented, certified assistant with a passion for attending to emergency care patients and over four years of experience I want to apply my expertise in this field to assist doctors at ABC Hospital.

 Example 5: Dedicated and Certified Nursing Assistant, having been well trained in providing primary health care with three years of experience, looking to work at Strongs’ primary health care facility to improve patient care through proper administration of patients’ medication and monitoring.